baranoden/flowy/README.md

 # Flowy React App with Node.js Express Backend

 This is a simple web application built with React on the front end and a Node.js Express server on the back end and uses Mongodb.
-It demonstrates a basic setup for a full-stack web application.
+It demonstrates an advanced setup for a full-stack web application.

+## Important Note

+Don't forget to install force while you are installing front dependencies.

 ## Features